President of Hungary: Termination of mandate and incapacity

 According to Article 12 (4), the National Assembly must decide by a majority of 2/3 of all its members to decide the incapacity of the president of the republic to exercise their responsibilities for more than 90 days.

 Absence (temporary incapacity)

 According to Article 14 (1), if the president of the republic is temporarily incapable of exercising their functions and powers, these are exercised by the speaker of the National Assembly of Hungary, who can not delegate them to deputies and who is replaced in National Assembly duties by one of the deputy speakers of the National Assembly until the end of the president's incapacity.

 According to Article 14 (2), the temporary incapacity of the president of the republic is decided by the National Assembly on the proposal of the president themselves, the government, or a member of the National Assembly.

+The 17th amendment to the Hungarian Fundamental Law in July 2026

+In July 2026, the National Assembly adopted the 17th amendment to the Fundamental Law, which, among other things, terminates the mandate of Tamás Sulyok as President of the Republic.
+The former prime minister, Viktor Orbán, commented that he would not consider the decisions of the newly elected president to be legal.
+Sulyok signed the amendment, leading to the termination of his mandate on 20 July 2026.